markusmarx/ejdb-website/doc/ql/ql.rst

 Query language
 --------------
 The form of EJDB queries inspired by `Mongodb <http://mongodb.org>`_ and follows the same philosophy.
-In many cases the EJDB queries are fully comparable with mongodb counterparts.
+In many cases EJDB queries are fully comparable with mongodb counterparts.
 Every EJDB query object can be considered as JSON document which specifies the way how to retrieve or update a set of documents stored in particular database collection.
 The query objects can be joined together by `AND` or `OR` logical conjunctions.
-The way how to actually specify queries depends on an API of particular EJDB :ref:`language binding <bindings>`, anyway we will use an abstract queries represented as plain JSONs with some showcases where the :ref:`EJDB Nodejs CLI API <cli>` used.
+The way how to actually specify queries depends on an API of particular EJDB :ref:`language binding <bindings>`, anyway we will use an abstract queries represented as plain JSONs with some showcases where :ref:`EJDB Nodejs CLI API <cli>` is used.

 First we define the following terms: :term:`abstract document` as a metadocument for all documents containing in particular collection without an actual field values and with all